Tarrke/wxw-markdowner/README.md

 * ~parse arguments when launched~
 * ~make configuration file reading~
 * Correct the output filename if books are passed as an option
+* Load the good markdowner
+* add some debug mode with verbose level
+* fix the import warning

 ## Unit tests